-1 know, based on what you told us about the age, there's some 2 obvious things that you'd be impacted, like losing your 3 mother at such a young age.
-But, can you share with us any 4 of the impacts her loss had on your family?
-And, you've 5 already talked about your dad, but more particularly on the 6 family as a whole unit?

-MR. CECIL JAMES: Well, of course from a 7 young age we're involved with CFS.
+know, based on what you told us about the age, there's some obvious things that you'd be impacted, like losing your mother at such a young age.
+But, can you share with us any of the impacts her loss had on your family?
+And, you've already talked about your dad, but more particularly on the family as a whole unit?
+MR. CECIL JAMES: Well, of course from a young age we're involved with CFS.
 I don't know.
-I always 8 thought, even though we were in CFS, I also thought that we 9 had a very close family, because we depended on each other.
-10 11 So, as a young man, and my sister was already raising kids, 12 if we couldn't find our feet, she was always there for us, you know?
+I always thought, even though we were in CFS, I also thought that we had a very close family, because we depended on each other.
+So, as a young man, and my sister was already raising kids, if we couldn't find our feet, she was always there for us, you know?
 We always depended on our sisters.
-My younger 13 brother and I always depended on our sisters.
-14
+My younger brother and I always depended on our sisters.
 And so, I don't know.
-In a way, they raised us, and we could -- we knew we could depend on them.
-So, while there are a lot of things that were hard, it drew us close together, and I know I could depend on my sisters and my brother.
+In a way, they raised us, and we could we knew we could depend on them.
+So, while there are a lot of things that were hard, it drew us close together, and I know I could depend on my sisters and marrying Noella.
+I can't remember when.
+I think it was late '80's.
+Late '80's.
+It had to have been '85, '86, something like that.
+She moved to the community at this point, where we were staying in Rose River, our First Nation community.
+And, she came -- she came out and helped -- helped out with -- I quess it was just the younger ones at that point.
+It would be myself -- myself, my brother George, and my sister Kinew at that point.
+And then they had children as well.
+They had three children; my late brother, Jimmy; my sister, Carly; and my brother, Sandy.

-20 MS. CHRISTA BIG CANOE: Thank you.
-If we 21 can, can we talk a little bit about Noella now?
+MS. CHRISTA BIG CANOE: Thank you.
+If we can, can we talk a little bit about Noella now?
 Okay.
-So, 22 can one of you explain, or help us understand how Noella 23 Belanger came into your lives, and how you were related to 24 her?
+So, can one of you explain, or help us understand how Noella Belanger came into your lives, and how you were related to her?